carlavloureiro/spotify-clone/README.md

-# Clone da página do Spotidy
+# Clone da página do Spotify

 Link do projeto: